 Under clause 84, the Board may order a company responsible for the operation of a pipeline, or the holder of a certificate for an international power line, to take appropriate steps to ensure the security of that pipeline or power line.
 With respect to the construction and operation of a power line, clause 87 introduces a waiver by the Board for the obligation normally incumbent upon an applicant to publish a notice of application in the Canada Gazette, if the Board considers that there is a critical shortage of electricity.
 The same provision is added to section 119.04 of the existing Act, with respect to applications to export electricity (clause 92).
-As opposed to Bill C-42, Bill C-55 makes the waiver conditional on the critical shortage being caused by terrorist activity.
+The waiver is conditional on the critical shortage being caused by terrorist activity.